 Susan Goodman: How do you encourage people to honor the uniqueness of each individual?
+How to get each person to bring out their best and their background as well?

-How do you get each person to bring out their best and their background that's part of who they are, just being open about sharing their own perspectives with other people.
-For other people, I think it's important to be open to seeing things from a different viewpoint and accepting that other people's views may differ from our own...but to respect and be open to seeing things differently.
+Kris Singh: I think for many people they have to feel comfortable with that and kind of own that that's part of who they are.
+Just being open about sharing that with other people, their own perspectives.
+I think it's important to be open to seeing things from a different viewpoint and accepting that other people's views may be different than our own.